 And no one knows why.

-The result is a feeling of despair and desperation: “No matter what I do I cannot lose weight.”
-It is as if someone who loses her hair while undergoing chemotherapy learns that she will be bald the rest of her life.
+The result is a feeling of despair and desperation: “No matter what I do I cannot lose weight?
+It is as if someone who loses her hair while undergoing chemotherapy learns that she will be bald for the rest of her life.
 Patients who have become obese due to their medication believe their bodies will be permanently changed.
 They believe they will never return to the slim bodies they had before their medications, and grudgingly and often angrily resign themselves to accept being overweight or obese.

 Some suggest that water retention may be responsible for the increased weight, but once the medication is out of the body, the excess water should be lost.
 Others point to some muscle loss before and during the early stages of treatment when depression has led to weeks of inactivity.
 However, rebuilding muscle mass doesn’t seem to produce any significant weight loss.
 It is possible that metabolic rate decreased as a result of treatment, and therefore is slowing weight loss.
-But studies on thyroid function with patients who were treated with Zoloft or Prozac did not show any functional change in thyroid hormones.
-So at this point, there is little to offer someone who has tried to lose the medication-associated weight by dieting and exercising, and is failing.
+However, studies on thyroid function in patients who were treated with Zoloft or Prozac did not show any functional change in thyroid hormones.
+So at this point, there is little to offer someone who has tried to lose the medication-associated weight by dieting and exercising and is failing.

 Is the weight finally lost, many months or even years after the antidepressants or related drugs are out of the body?
 Are the extra pounds still attached to the body five or ten years later?